-Tier 3 - Promising Evidence: Supported by at least one well designed, well implemented correlational study with statistical controls for selection bi is evidence that this strategy improves a student outcome (reading scores, attendance rates), but that research may consist of correlational studies -- si can show a relationship between the strategy and outcome but cannot show that the improved outcome was the result of the strategy.
-The studies support of strategies do not have to be based on large, multi-site samples.
-A strategy that would otherwise be considered Tier 1 or Tier 2, but it does not r sample size requirements, is considered Tier 3.
-No other studies show that this strategy negatively impacts an outcome.
-Tier 4 - Demonstrates a Rationale: High-quality research findings or positive evaluation suggests that this will likely improve student outcomes or relevant outcomes; and there are ongoing efforts to examine the effects of such activity, strategy, or intervention.
-Based on existing research, the intervention yet be defined as a Tier 1, Tier 2 or Tier 3.
-However, there is good reason to believe - based on existing research and data - that the intervention.

-could improve relevant student outcomes.
+- Tier 3 Promising Evidence: Supported by at least one well designed, well implemented correlational study with statistical controls for selection bias.
+There is evidence that this strategy improves a student outcome (reading scores, attendance rates), but that research may consist of correlational studies -- studies that can show a relationship between the strategy and outcome but cannot show that the improved outcome was the result of the strategy.
+The studies supporting Tier 3 strategies do not have to be based on large, multi-site samples.
+A strategy that would otherwise be considered Tier 1 or Tier 2, but it does not meet the sample size requirements, is considered Tier 3.
+No other studies show that this strategy negatively impacts an outcome. - Tier 4 Demonstrates a Rationale: High-quality research findings or positive evaluation suggests that this will likely improve student outcomes or other relevant outcomes; and there are ongoing efforts to examine the effects of such activity, strategy, or intervention.
+Based on existing research, the intervention cannot yet be defined as a Tier 1, Tier 2 or Tier 3.
+However, there is good reason to believe based on existing research and data that the intervention could improve relevant student outcomes.

 Further information may be found in the Federal Guidance on Evidence-Based Interventions.
-There are a number of resources available that identify resea supports specific interventions.
-Districts and schools are encouraged to review the various clearinghouses to find programs, strategies, and interventions that the needs identified during the needs assessment process.
-Finally, additional technical assistance materials to support LEA planning and implementation of stu and interventions are available on the Department's ARP ESSER webpage and in the Document Library.
+There are a number of resources available that identify research which supports specific interventions.
+Districts and schools are encouraged to review the various clearinghouses to find programs, strategies, and interventions that align to the needs identified during the needs assessment process.
+Finally, additional technical assistance materials to support LEA planning and implementation of strategies and interventions are available on the Department's ARP ESSER webpage and in the Document Library.